 This product was marketed to the deaf, which to me suggested a new horror was being inflicted on the disabled.
 I suggested that it would be useful for clearing out rooms in a night club when the music was too loud.
 Because I don't like nightclubs or the people who use them.
 So as we talked, Marc mentioned that the two IgNobel prize winners were coming into the country to exhibit their invention, and would I like to come along and discuss my ideas with them.

 So that was how I ended up at the Science Museum to meet the inventors of the fire alarm.
-To my surprise Dr Makoto Imai was a friendly psychiatrist from Sapporo had helped test out the fire alarm, and his somewhat more subdued colleague, Hideako Gotou were not the vindicitive pranksters I had hoped for expected.
+To my surprise Dr Makoto Imai was a friendly psychiatrist from Sapporo had helped test out the fire alarm, and his somewhat more subdued colleague, Hideako Gotou were not the vindicitive pranksters I had

 They had brought with them their new invention.
 It was quite simply a fire alarm with a wire attaching it to one of those automatic air fresheners you see in more upmarket public toilets.
 We were shown into the science museum, which was planning to exhibit the fire alarm.
 Marc and Steve Colgan (of colganology) and I were treated to an enthusiastic tour of the museum by former New Scientist editor Roger Highfield.
 He had taken to the new role with aplomb, positively bouncing with excitement about all of the new exhibits and events happening at the museum.